An Easter craft that toddlers can do! Make a simple tissue paper cross to put in your window for Easter!

-Every piece that wasn’t pressed down completely, he pulled right off.
-That was his great fun.
+Every piece of tissue paper that wasn’t pressed down completely, he pulled right off again.
+That was his great fun!

 So I left him alone with it, not pushing him into doing it exactly as I had originally planned.

 I peeked back to see what he was working on…

-He had the back of the contact paper stuck up there [such a cutie]!
+He had the back of the contact paper stuck up to the window.
+Such a cutie!

 His goal was to fill the entire sheet up completely with the papers.
-He was definitely on a mission.
+Henry was definitely on a mission!

 It was really nice to see the boys working side by side together.
-[George really thought it was much more interesting once Henry had interest in it… funny how that goes, isn’t it?]
+George thought the craft was much more interesting once Henry had an interest in it… funny how that goes, isn’t it?

 Here’s a look from the outside while the boys did their work, an almost complete collage.

-I drew a quick sketch of a cross on it and cut it out.
+I drew a quick sketch of a cross on the contact paper collage and cut it out.

-I wish the tape didn’t show as well as it does [it doesn’t quite show this bad in person]… but from further away it isn’t noticeable.
+I wish the tape didn’t show as much as it does.
+Although it doesn’t quite show this badly in person.
+From further away it isn’t as noticeable.

-There ya go!
-An Easter craft for the holiday that reminds you of the reason for the season.
+We loved making this Easter craft that reminds us of the reason for the season.